kaimky1/Intrinsify/README.md

 **Registering**
 <br>
-*Creating the register page involved a lot of REGEX syntax to check is the user input passed requirements.
+*Creating the register page involved REGEX syntax to check if the user input passed requirements that I created.
 ![Registering](/pictures/register.gif)

 **Logging In**